SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 Now, if I may interpret Racaniello a bit, he seems to be making the point that this intervention successfully reduces a risk, but it was a risk that was _already small to begin with_.
-Maybe your time would have been better spent reducing smoking, or treating obesity, or getting gun safety practices more widespread.
+Maybe your time would have been better spent reducing smoking, or treating obesity, or getting gun safety practices more widespread?
+(I've got a list somewhere here, of the usual liberal interventions.)

 That might be.
-But this looks like a pretty low cost, sure thing to me, as a person in that 60-69 age group, so I'm disposed to take it.
+But this looks like a pretty low cost &amp; sure thing to me, as a person in that 60-69 age group, so I'm disposed to take it.

 Zvi continues, observing that he will pass on the 2nd booster: